daqiancode/jsoniter/README.md

 1. Decapitalize for each field of struct.
 2. Snakecase for each field of struct.

-## Added new features: Decapitalize & Snakecase
+## New features: Decapitalize & Snakecase
 ```go
 type Struct struct {
 	Field    string